tznurmin/TEA/README.md

 tea.scramble('E. coli strain HB101 is a handy laboratory strain for molecular biology laboratory work.', ['strain HB101'])
 # => 'E. coli strain SW565 is a handy laboratory strain for molecular biology.'
 ```

+# Dataset generation

+An example script (gen_strategy.py) is provided for example usage of TEA as part of a more advanced dataset generation pipeline.
+The example script assumes that [TEA_curated_data](https://github.com/tznurmin/TEA_curated_data) is cloned into the same directory.